LordZorgoth/one-button-emacs-macro/README.md

 I wrote this function because by default, the emacs keyboard macro system is clunky to access.
-This was never really intended for public consumption, so it is barely documented.
+This was never really intended for public consumption, so it is only slightly documented.
 This is how to use it.

 1. Execute the ELisp however you prefer.